Technical aspects of hemodiafiltration

 - University Medical Center, Utrecht, The Netherlands

-Hemodiafiltration (HDF) is a form of renal replacement therapy that utilizes convective rather than diffusive clearance.
-Compared with hemodialysis, HDF allows increased clearance of larger-molecular-weight toxins.
-Some, though not all, studies have suggested that HDF is associated with improved clinical outcomes.
+Hemodiafiltration (HDF) is a form of renal replacement therapy that utilizes convective in combination with diffusive clearance, which is used in standard hemodialysis.
+Compared with standard hemodialysis, HDF removes more middle-molecular-weight solutes.
+Some, though not all, studies have suggested that HDF is associated with improved clinical outcomes, providing adequate convection volumes are achieved.

 In contrast, hemodiafiltration (HDF) increases the clearance of larger toxins by large-volume ultrafiltration.
 Ultrafiltration carries toxins through the membrane pores by fluid flow, also known as convection.
 As long as the toxin molecule can easily pass through the membrane pores, the rate of transfer is independent of the molecule size.